publikphigor/publikphigor/README.md

 ### 😎 WHAT I DO:

-- 🚀 I contrubute to making the web better pixel by pixel (by pushing quality code).
+- 🚀 I contribute to making the web better pixel by pixel (by pushing quality code).
 - 👨🏿‍💻 I contribute to Open Source.
 - 📝 I run a personal blog.
 - 💻 I build tools that simplify tasks.